viperproject/prusti-assistant/README.md

 * `Prusti: verify the current crate or file` to verify a Rust program;
 * `Prusti: update verifier` to update Prusti.
+* `Prusti: show version` to show the version of Prusti.
 * `Prusti: restart Prusti server` to restart the Prusti server used by this extension.

 ### Configuration